cmharlow/HydraMigration2016Winter/Docs/Collections/Hunt.md

 Descriptive metadata available on this class:

-- anything this file specific, as encountered (crossing into technical metadata)
+- anything each file specific, as encountered (crossing into technical metadata)

 ##Mapping to "Simple RDF" from DLXS XML